 The Project Developer is required to create a "Project Overview Document", or POD, based on the POD template12 provided by Proba.
 The POD template ensures that all project documentation follows a consistent structure and format, making it easier to compare and evaluate different projects.
-Using the POD template streamlines the preparation of project documents, reducing the time and effort required from Project Developers, Proba staff and VVBs.
-Proba's POD template strives to be aligned with the requirements of ISO 14064-2:2019, to ensure consistency with VCM practices.
+Using the POD template streamlines the preparation of project documents, reducing the time and effort required from Project

-11 https://proba.earth/hubfs/Downloads/Proba_KYC_Policy.pdf
+11 https://proba.earth/hubfs/Downloads/Proba KYC Policy.pdf